 We are very pleased to report another year of outstanding success and significant progress.
-As part of the Conservatoire of Dance and Drama, we achieved Gold standard in the first ever Teaching Excellence Framework assessments and a ranking of 4th out of 138 participating HE institutions.
 The success of the School is most evident once again in the outstanding results achieved by our students.

 The level of attainment of our students continues to be exceptional: